sabyapradhan/resources-1/faqs.md

 {: #instance-migrated}
 {: faq}

 Migrating your Cloud Foundry services to a resource group means that the services you're using are now available for use with IAM access control and resource groups.
 You can take advantage of fine-grained access control by using IAM roles.
 You can also view usage per resource group in your account.

 When you have Cloud Foundry services that can be migrated to a resource group, you receive a notification on your resource list.
 For more information about the migration process, see [Migrating Cloud Foundry service instances and apps to a resource group](/docs/resources?topic=resources-migrate).

-## Why can't I create a resource and add it to a resource group?
+## Why can't I add a resource to a resource group?
 {: #create-add-resource}
 {: faq}